 2 to 3 Days in Vienna Itinerary

-Now that you’ve got a vague idea of Vienna’s sites and surroundings, you’ll be after a step-by-step Vienna itinerary to make the most of your 2 days in Vienna.
-If you’re still debating on whether to spend 3 days in Vienna or 2 days in Vienna, then keep on reading so you can make the most of your time away.
+Now that you’ve got a vague idea of Vienna’s sites and surroundings, you’ll be after a step-by-step Vienna itinerary to make the most of your 2 or 3 days in Vienna.

 Day 1 – City Centre Highlights

 As we’ve already mentioned, Vienna is a highly walkable city so we recommend jumping on a free walking tour.
 Our favourite is the Red and White Walking Tour.
 They have an informative bunch of guides who offer tidbits about the city and local recommendations.